Home » Features » Can You Order Aldi Products Online?

 No, you can’t.

-• Aldi Finds are products that are only sold for a limited time, and they tend to be related to the time of year — exercise equipment in January, camping gear in the spring and summer, cookware and kitchen gadgets around the holidays, etc. Stores get one shipment of these Aldi Finds, and once they sell out, that’s it and they’re gone.
+• Aldi Finds are products that are only sold for a limited time, and they’re often but not always related to the time of year — exercise equipment in January, camping gear in the spring and summer, cookware and kitchen gadgets around the holidays, etc. Stores get one shipment of these Aldi Finds, and once they sell out, that’s it and they’re gone.
 Sometimes items sell out in a few days, or it can be as quickly as a few hours or as long as a few weeks.

 Does Aldi Ship Products Through the Post Office or Another Mail Carrier?